Best Affordable Places to Live in New Mexico in 2025

 Photo credit: iStock/DenisTangneyJr

-Roswell can be a great place to make new friends and enjoy single life before settling down to start a family — not to mention there are almost 15,000 job opportunities available, so finding that great first job should be doable.
+Roswell can be a great place to make new friends and enjoy single life before settling down to start a family — not to mention the hundreds of job opportunities available, so finding that great first job should be doable.
+This can be an affordable place to call home when budgeting on an entry-level salary.

 Recommended: First-Time Homebuyer Guide